-The proposed bill would update current statutes by expanding protections against strategic legal actions against public participation (SLAPP suits) to include the right to religious liberty and the freedom to express political or religious views without fear of retaliation.
-It would introduce new provisions that allow individuals to file motions for summary judgment in cases infringing upon these rights and establish a new section (13-4242) detailing remedies for violations.
-Additionally, the bill would narrow the defenses available to state actors in anti-SLAPP motions, require costs and fees to be awarded against unsuccessful state actors, and clarify the definition of "state actor," ensuring they can be held liable for retaliatory legal actions.
+The proposed bill would update current statutes by expanding protections against strategic legal actions against public participation (SLAPP suits) to include political and religious expression.
+It would insert new provisions affirming the right to religious liberty and the freedom to express political or religious views without fear of retaliation.
+Additionally, the bill would narrow defenses available to state actors in anti-SLAPP motions by eliminating the use of historical practices as a standalone defense and mandating that costs and fees be awarded against unsuccessful state actors.

 Statutes affected: Introduced Version: 12-751, 13-4242, 12-2101, 13-706, 38-431.06